JuliaLang/www.julialang.org/blog/2017/08/native-julia-implementations-of-iterative-solvers-for-numerical-linear-algebra.md

 ![Residual norm](/assets/blog/2017-08-23-native-julia-implementations-of-iterative-solvers-for-numerical-linear-algebra/resnorm.svg)

 It's not easy to construct a preconditioner this good for any given problem, but usually people tend to know what works well in specific classes of problems.
-If no specific preconditioner is availabe, you can always try a general one such as ILU.
+If no specific preconditioner is available, you can always try a general one such as ILU.
 The next section illustrates that.

 ### ILU example
 As an example of how ILU can be used we generate a non-symmetric, banded matrix having a structure that typically arises in finite differences schemes of three-dimensional problems: